amos-babu/amos-babu/README.md

 - Exploring **AI/NLP** project ideas

 > “Consistency builds mastery.”
+> _“Code is like humor.
+When you have to explain it, it’s bad.”_

-Thanks for visiting my profile!
+Thanks for stopping by! ⭐

 ## TTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTT